When School Feels Scary, Every Morning Is A Battle.

 Emotional outbursts or shutdowns

-Worry can manifest as tears, anger, or withdrawal, leaving you unsure how to help.
+Worry that spills out as tears, anger or complete withdrawal, leaving you unsure whether to push or back off.

 Constant worry or nervousness